A cold compress is an essential in various injuries and conditions. It is an important component in first aid care.

-A cold compress can be used on injuries within the initial 48 hours.
+Use a cold compress on injuries within the initial 48 hours.
 Remember that prompt treatment is better.

 Do not use a compress for more than 20 minutes at a time.
-It is recommended to alternate between 20 minutes on and 20 minutes off.
+Alternate between 20 minutes on and 20 minutes off.
 Continue with the application if needed.
-If there is no evident improvement within 48-72 hours, a doctor should be seen.
+See a doctor if there is no evident improvement within 48-72 hours.